 Does the change mean improvement?
-In this case it does.
-So, we won't compare the Porter to its older version – the current redesign has been around for a while, and you can't even get the old one anymore.
+In this case, it does.
+So, we won’t compare the Porter to its older version – the current redesign has been around for a while, and you can’t even get the old one anymore.

 Instead, we’ll take a look at all of its features, and see what it is exactly that makes this particular backpack so popular.

 I think this gives you a pretty good overview of what you can expect from this backpack.
-Generally, it is an excellent backpack for travel because it has all the features you would want your carry on to have.
+Generally, it is an excellent backpack for travel because it has all the features you would want your carry-on to have.
 It is also pretty comfortable, with one small downside in that aspect.
 The backpack is also really spacious, and it has a ton of organizational features that you will love.

 So, it gets a B++.
-The value for money is somewhat questionable, since it is a pretty expensive backpack.
+The value for money is somewhat questionable since it is a pretty expensive backpack.

 You can read about each of these features in much more detail in the later sections of the review.

 I know you want to know everything about the features of this awesome pack, but we need to start with the basics first.
-So, take a look at the specifications of this pack:

-The Porter 46 is actually a little bigger than the average carry on.
+The Porter 46 is actually a little bigger than the average carry-on.
 And judging by the dimensions alone, no airline would let you carry this on board.
-Luckily, that’s not how things work, and most airlines actually do treat this backpack as a carry on.
+Luckily, that’s not how things work, and most airlines actually do treat this backpack as a carry-on.
 I’ll give you more details in a later section; for now, it’s enough to know that it is large enough to fit clothes for several weeks.

 Additionally, it is super lightweight for a pack of its size.
-3.4 lbs is nothing – a suitcase as big as this backpack would weigh at least twice that.
+3.4 lbs are nothing – a suitcase as big as this backpack would weigh at least twice that.
 This is particularly important since you will be carrying this pack on your shoulders most of the time, and the lighter it is the less you will struggle with it.

 What about the materials?
 So, this backpack is made from two types of Nylon.
 The main body of the pack is made of 420HD Nylon Packcloth, and the accents are made of 420D Nylon Wave Ripstop.
 Both are exceptionally durable materials, and they pretty much ensure your Porter will live a long life.

-In addition to that, Nylon is extremely popular in luggage mostly because it is water resistant by nature.
+In addition to that, Nylon is extremely popular in luggage mostly because it is water-resistant by nature.
 Overall, it is one of the best materials for backpacks and suitcases, but also one of the more expensive materials, hence the pretty high price tag of the Porter 46.